Luleå Test Rig

-A down-scaled turbine test rig is currently under design and manufacturing.
+A down-scaled turbine test rig has been designed and built at Luleå University of Technology (LTU) in Sweden.
 The turbine runner and draft tube are geometrical replicates of the Porjus U9 turbine at a 1:15.5 scale; corresponding to a runner diameter of 100 mm, whereas the spiral casing and distributor have been re-designed to cope with the small scale of the model.
 The turbine operates under closed-loop conditions, similar to the setup in Älvkarleby.
-RVR studies have been performed at flow rates in the range of 5-10 l /s, at turbine heads between 0.3-1.5 m and rotational speeds of 500-1500 rpm.
+RVR studies have been performed at flow rates in the range of 5-10 l /s, at turbine heads between 0.3-1.5 m and rotational speeds of 600-750 rpm.

 The test rig is hosted in the John-Field laboratory of the Division of Fluid and Experimental Mechanics at LTU.
 Detailed studies of the RVR, and means to mitigate its harmful effects, have been performed using particle image velocimetry (PIV), laser Doppler velocimetry (LDV) and pressure measurements.